Sunrise to Sunset: Beachfront Camping in Texas

 Malaquite Campground

-amenities: restrooms, cold showers, picnic tables and some sites have grills and shade structures.
+amenities: restrooms with flush toilets, cold showers, picnic tables, and some sites have grills and shade structures, ice, trash.

-no electric but there is dump station and water spigots along the road
+No electric sites but there is dump station and potable water spigots along the road

 $14 fee per night, Senior and Access pass card holders get 50% off